My Favourite Coffee Spots in London.

 Shoreditch Grind, EC1V 9NR

 Grind is hardly an undiscovered spot, but the Old Street location ‘Shoreditch Grind‘ is one of my all time faves.
-My office was based in Bank, and my boyfriend worked in Shoreditch, so this spot was the mid-point between our two offices.
+My office was based in Bank, and my ex-partner worked in Shoreditch, so this spot was the mid-point between our two offices.
 Every Friday we’d take it in turns to treat the other to ‘coffee club’ and this was one of our locals.
 Rife with the hustle and bustle of morning commuters also after their fix, it’s the perfect pre-work pit stop.
 Along with their suuuper Instagrammable interiors (and exteriors), Grind also has the most ridiculous treats counter and divine brunch menu.
 It gets really busy at weekends so be sure to get there before 11am to avoid disappointment!

 2. Ozone Coffee Roasters, EC2A 4AQ

-Another mid-point between our two offices, Ozone was an accidental discovery one morning whilst walking to work.
+Another mid-point between two offices, Ozone was an accidental discovery one morning whilst walking to work.
 Early doors opening times meant it was open pre-7am for us to pop in and grab a quick cup.
 A cool and quirky spot that serves delicious coffee and a pretty extensive weekend brunch menu.
 Their artisan coffee is roasted on site so the smell of freshly brewed coffee is enough to lure you in time and time again.
 Plus, the pastries are literally the size of your head.
 Win win.

 3. Department of Coffee & Social Affairs, E1 6EA